 Alpha-linolenic acid (ALA)

-What do Omega 3 fats do?
+What do Omega-3 fats do?

 The best form of DHA can be found in oily fish such as salmon, trout, mackerel, herring, sardines and anchovies.
 A small amount can also be found in white fish along with EPA too.

 ALA is found in plant foods like chia seeds, linseeds, hemp, walnuts, pecans, hazelnuts, tofu, rapeseed oil and in some green leafy vegetables.
-However this type of omega 3 has to be converted by the liver into DHA and EPA in your baby’s body and the conversion isn’t very efficient meaning unless your baby eats fish, they are unlikely to get enough DHA to meet their needs.
+However this type of omega 3 has to be converted by the liver into DHA and EPA in your child’s body and the conversion isn’t very efficient meaning unless your child eats fish, they are unlikely to get enough DHA to meet their needs.

 It’s actually a relatively small amount of fish as DHA is highly concentrated in oily fish.
 The NHS guidelines recommend up to 2 portions of fish per week, one of which should be oily.
 In reality, it does no harm if both these portions a week are oily fish (as opposed to one white fish and one oily fish) as the amount of food babies and children actually eat is variable.

 One thing we do know is that swordfish, shark and marlin do contain very high levels of the pollutant mercury and therefore it is advised that children avoid eating these.
-Tuna, although not an oily fish, also contains a small amount of mercury too so children should have this no more than twice a week.

 What is a portion?